 We strive for continuous improvement in our training approaches and will be asking for your input on a regular basis.

-The following is a sample workweek, which may vary by semester or according to the Center’s or interns’ needs or preferences:
+The following is a sample workweek, which may vary by semester or according to the Center’s or interns’ needs or preferences.
+Total hours in any given week are typically 40, with occasional exceptions:

 2 hours Group Work (includes ½ hour supervision)